4 Hidden Answering Service Charges You Need to Know About

 Left unchecked they can turn a reasonable rate into a budget buster.
 Here are some common monthly reoccurring answering service charges to watch out for:

 Many answering services bill once a month.
 Others bill every 28 days.
 This is not the same.
 Answering services that invoice every 28 days actually bill their clients 13 times a year and not 12.
-(And some years this can actually work out to 14 bills.)
+(And in 2020 and other years this can actually work out to 14 bills.)

 Do you want your phone answered on major holidays?
 Some answering services charge you an extra fee if you do.